munificent/ui-as-code/in-progress/optional-semicolons.md

 To ease that, I propose that we roll this out in a couple of phases:

 1. Tell users optional semicolons are coming, loudly and clearly.
+This should be a delightful message for most users.

 1. In a minor release of the SDK, add static warnings to the previously-described ambiguous places where a newline would cause the code to be parsed differently with optional semicolons.

-1. Fix any of these warnings that happen to exist inside Google, or in our own tools and packages.
+1. Fix any of these warnings that happen to exist inside Google, and in our own tools and packages.

 1. In the next minor release of the SDK, enable the optional semicolon rules